Bottom line upfront: The Bodylastic Stackable resistance band set is my top recommendation.

 The Black Mountain Products resistance bands set also comes with two detachable handles that clip onto each end of the band.
 They’re rather basic foam handles, which isn’t necessarily a problem; the Bodylastics ones are just a little more comfortable to hold since they’re rubber instead of foam.
 Black Mountain also includes one ankle strap and one door anchor for added variation, along with a starter guide that displays the resistance chart as well as a few starting exercises to help beginners.
 Finally, just like all great resistance band sets, you’ll receive a branded carrying bag for easy transport of your bands when you’re traveling.
 If you ever experience trouble with anything included in the set, Black Mountain offers a lifetime warranty to back up all of their products.

 Overall, I’d say the Black Mountain Products resistance bands are a great product.
 They include 5 bands of different resistances and can be stacked to reach higher resistance, as well as having handles, a strap, and an anchor to add versatility to the bands.
 They offer quite a lot of benefits, but unfortunately they just cannot compete with the superiority of the Bodylastics set.
-For a mere $8 more than the Black Mountain set, Bodylastics gives you an incredible anti-snap design, a 6th band, better handles, and an 2nd strap and anchor.
+For a mere $8 more than the Black Mountain set includes an incredible anti-snap design, a 6th band, better handles, and an 2nd strap and anchor.
 The choice is simple.

 Notes & Review